In alliance with Smithsonian Journeys.

 Le Soléal sails on to Hagi, whose contributions to Japan’s industrialization and modernization have been honored by UNESCO.
 At Hagi Castle Town, walk in the steps of the samurai as you stroll its beautifully preserved streets.

-From the port of Uno, end your voyage in the small Japanese city of Tamano, a former feudal domain with a unique cultural heritage.
+Your final port of call is in Tamano, a former feudal domain with a unique cultural heritage.
 From here you will be able to admire the famous Korakuen Garden, one of the country’s must-see landscaped gardens.

 Visiting Hiroshima is a moving experience.
 The town spreads along Honshu Island, along the inside coasts of Seto.
 While firmly focused on the future, Hiroshima doesn't forget its past, and a visit to the Peace Memorial Park and Genbaku Dome is a must.
 You'll enjoy the city's modern, cosmopolitan atmosphere and effervescent nightlife just as much as the peaceful stillness of its natural parkland areas such as splendid Shukkei-en, the town's historic garden.